sairam/gitnotify/README.md

 ### Backend Flow
 1. A non logged in user sees the static page present at /home at /
 1. User logs in via Github
-1. Settings page has a set of repositories he is tracking
+1. Settings page has a set of repositories s/he is tracking
 1. Suggestions based on code language can be pulled for user to track
 1. Once user adds the config, we save it to the settings
 1. After validating the config, an email is sent to the user with the action made